 How to meet the interior designer's needs

-When dealing with interior designers; don’t forget that you’re not just a manufacturer, you also need to be a marketer.
-Generate an interior product programme that details how the product performs, enhances productivity and increases the occupier experience.
+When dealing with interior designers, don’t forget that you’re not just a manufacturer; you also need to be a marketer.
+Generate an interior product program that details how the product performs, enhances productivity, and increases the occupier experience.

 Designers are highly visual, so focus on aesthetics and functionality data.
-Decorative products need embedded colour and material options for information and visualisation purposes.
-Plus, creating BIM objects in both low and high LOD (level of detail) is critical if you want to please interior designers and their clients.
+Decorative products need embedded color and material options for information and visualization purposes.
+Plus, creating BIM objects in low and high LOD (level of detail) is critical if you want to please interior designers and their clients.

 Connecting with interior designers through BIM is crucial for marketing success.
-However, your website remains a key touchpoint on the buyer’s journey and the designer will certainly check it out.
-That’s why we’re making it super easy to integrate your products on bimobject.com into your own or a partner website.
+However, your website remains a key touchpoint on the buyer’s journey, and the designer will certainly check it out.
+That’s why we’re making it super easy to integrate your products on bimobject.com into your own or a partner's website.
 It’s a seamless process that keeps your products across platforms in sync.
 The best part?
-Interactions and downloads from website visitors are tracked and shared back to you.
+Interactions and downloads from website visitors are tracked and shared back with you.

 The engineer's role in building projects

-Much like architects: engineers need to meet client requirements and analyse the performance of their designs.
+Much like architects: engineers need to meet client requirements and analyze the performance of their designs.
 And as we know: that quickly amounts to a lot of information.
 With BIM, the engineer gets a single source of data, and an easier way to manage it all.
-In a recent interview, Matteo Gianninoto, BIM Coordinator at Tecnoprogetti SA explains:
+In a recent interview, Matteo Gianninoto, BIM Coordinator at Tecnoprogetti SA, explains:

 Want to dive deeper into why and how data contributes to sustainable designs?
 Get the green answers you seek >